FreedyPlugins/FreedyPlugins/index.md

 # Hello, this is Jongwon.

 I am a programmer who learned minecraft plugins wildly.
-I live in Gyeonggi-do and I am a high school senior in 2021.
+I live in Gyeonggi-do South Korea and I am a high school senior in 2021.
 I used various plugins to make minigames,
 It was too difficult to use, so I just made a minigame maker.